fyne-io/docs.fyne.io/content/docs/explore/widgets.md

 {{% widget name="apptabs" %}}

+### Clip

+Clip is a container that shows only a portion of the Content, as defined by the size of the clip.

+{{% widget name="clip" %}}

+### Navigation

+The Navigation container provides a stack based navigation where items can be `Push`ed onto and the user can nagivate back and forwards.

+{{% widget name="navigation" %}}

 ### Scroll

-ScrollContainer defines a container that is smaller than the Content.
+A Scroll container defines an area that is smaller than the Content, providing scrollbars as required.

 {{% widget name="scroll" %}}

 ### Split

-SplitContainer defines a container whose size is split between two children.
+The Split container defines a container whose size is split between two children.

 {{% widget name="split" %}}